Post-operative Nausea Vomiting PONV

 Background

-The cause of postoperative nausea and vomiting (PONV) is the complex mechanical and chemical interactions between the brain (vomiting centre, chemoreceptor trigger centre and middle ear) and gastro intestinal tract.
+The cause of postoperative nausea and vomiting (PONV) is the complex mechanical and chemical interactions between the brain (vomiting centre, chemoreceptor trigger zone and middle ear) and gastrointestinal tract (Kovac, 2021).

 Nausea and vomiting are unpleasant experiences which are rated by patients to be as distressing as pain.
 PONV is a common recognised complication of general anaesthetic/surgery and the perioperative use of opioids.